[ unseennewmexico.org ]

 Fuck Juan de Oñate.

-Kurly Tlapoyawa is an archaeologist, author, and ethnohistorian.
+Kurly Tlapoyawa (Chicano/Nawa/Mazewalli) is an Indigenous archaeologist, author, and ethnohistorian.
 His research focuses primarily on the interaction between Mesoamerica, Western Mexico, and the American Southwest.
 Kurly has lectured at UNLV, University of Houston, and Yale University on topics related to Mesoamerica and its connection to New Mexico.
 His recent book, “Our Slippery Earth: Nawa Philosophy in the Modern Age” was published in 2017.
-In addition to his work in Archaeology and Ethnohistory, Kurly is a professional stuntman with over 35 credits to his name.
 Kurly lives in New Mexico.